heptarch/heptarch.github.io/drafts/macro.md

 |\text{dead}\rangle = |0\rangle^{\otimes n}, \quad|\text{alive}\rangle = |1\rangle^{\otimes n}.
 $$

-These are very special states, so it really the case that the cat in the unopened box is quantum; it is already largely classical!
+These are very special states, so it not really the case that the cat in the unopened box is quantum; it is already largely classical!
 It is in what is called a *macroscopic superposition*.

 ## Origins